 What if we enforced constrains on the skip connections to ensure the earlier skip connections can not communicate low freqency information?
 A high and low pass filter.

-\[\begin{align} z_{low} &= \text{avg_pool}(x)\\ z_{high} &= x - z_{low}\\ \end{align}\]
+\[\begin{align} z_{low} &= \text{avg_pool}(x)\\ z_{high} &= x - z_{low}\\ \end{align}\](code for generating images is in tfjs (see source). but is kinda buggy)

 Structured latent space